BojarLab/glycowork/CONTRIBUTING.md

 ### At some point

-* less commonly used nomenclaturs for universal input: GLYCAM and GlycoWorkBench
+* less commonly used nomenclatures for universal input: GlycoWorkBench
 * any further expansion of our universal input pipeline, to cover more usecases etc.
 * split motif_list into ‘core’ motifs (occurring frequently) and ‘extended’ motifs (that are rare or niche) for performance reasons
 * characterize_monosaccharide only factors in subsequent sequence context; make it possible (as an option) to also consider upstream sequence context